Rivet — the particle-physics MC analysis toolkit

 - Python interface and suite of user-friendly data handling scripts

-- Large collection of generator-independent event analysis tools
+- Large collection of generator-independent event-analysis tools

 - Automatic caching of expensive calculations, for efficiently running many analyses on each event